 This is a frame-level state.
 Reciprocal Scaling Lists are always sent from the driver regardless whether they are specified by an application or the default/flat lists are being used.
 This is done to save the ROM (to store the default matrices) inside the PAK Subsystem.
 Hence, the driver is responsible for determining the final set of scaling lists to be used for encoding the current slice, based on the AVC Spec (Fall-Back Rules A and B).
-For encoding, there is no need to send the qm\list\flags[i], i=0 to7 and qm\present\flag to the PAK, since Scaling Lists syntax elements are encoded above Slice Data Layer.
+For encoding, there is no need to send the qm_list_flags[i], i=0 to7 and qm_present_flag to the PAK, since Scaling Lists syntax elements are encoded above Slice Data Layer.

 FQM Reciprocal Scaling Lists elements are 16-bit each, conceptually equal to 1/ScaleValue.
 QM matrix elements are 8-bit each, equal to ScaleValue.
-However, in AVC spec., the Reciprocal Scaling Lists elements.
+However, in AVC spec., the Reciprocal Scaling Lists elements are not exactly equal to one-over of the corresponding Scaling Lists elements.
 The numbers are adjusted to simplify hardware implementation.